Stick, Carrot or F2F?

 Employees can be motivated by a stick.
 A boss might use a stick, such as warning, “If you don’t do this, you’ll be fired,” in order to speed up results.
 The problem is that after a short time, people begin to mentally, emotionally, and physically reject the stick.
-When employees choose to be rid of the stick, they ultimately leave the company, taking their intellectual property with them.
+When employees choose to be rid of the stick, they ultimately leave the company, taking intellectual property in the way of their ideas and thoughts with them.

 In a similar manner, a carrot can invigorate employees.
 A carrot might seem like a safer way to encourage workers to meet a goal—“If you reach 10,000 points, you will get a bonus.”
 But once again, carrots only motivate for a short amount of time, especially if the carrot is out of reach for some employees.
-Even if the carrot is placed reasonably within the employees’ grasp, the carrot eventually loses it attraction, causing the ploy to backfire and demoralize the workplace.
+Even if the carrot is placed reasonably within the employees’ grasp, the carrot eventually loses its attraction and becomes an entitlement, causing the ploy to backfire and demoralize the workplace.
 If only carrots will get workers to perform, then performance will decline until a newer, better reward is offered—or found at another place of employment.

 When you meet F2F, also think of talking friend to friend.
 Try to keep it as informal as possible.
 Don’t record or take notes of the discussion.
 Employees may speak more freely than they would if they knew their words were being recorded or if they felt intimidated by authority.